 Low rate card

 Some credit cards offer cashback or other rewards for everyday spending, like points to spend on flights or shopping vouchers.
-This can sometimes be available for a wide variety of transactions on the card, or targeted towards a specific type of spend (e.g. household bills) but offering a more generous rate of reward.
+This can sometimes be available for a wide variety of transactions on the card, or targeted towards a specific type of spend (e.g. household bills) and offering a more generous rate of reward.
+The rewards may come at the cost of a higher interest rate or an annual fee, so look at whether you think the benefits will outweigh the costs.

 0% purchase card